 Congrats on making it this far!
 What should you do next?

 Write your first blog post!
-For new bloggers, I recommend getting 5 to 10 solid blog posts up first and working on a building your audience.
+For new bloggers, I recommend getting 5 to 10 solid blog posts up first and working on building your audience.

 Related: 5 Types of Blog Posts Every New Blogger Needs to Write